Female genital mutilation: Religion

 Surveys have shown a widespread belief, particularly in Mali, Mauritania, Guinea, and Egypt, that FGM is a religious requirement.
 Gruenbaum has argued that practitioners may not distinguish between religion, tradition, and chastity, making it difficult to interpret the data.
 FGM's origins in northeastern Africa are pre-Islamic, but the practice became associated with Islam because of that religion's focus on female chastity and seclusion.
 According to a 2013 UNICEF report, in 18 African countries at least 10 percent of Muslim females had experienced FGM, and in 13 of those countries, the figure rose to 50–99 percent.

+In 2007 the Al-Azhar Supreme Council of Islamic Research in Cairo ruled that FGM had "no basis in core Islamic law or any of its partial provisions".
 There is no mention of the practice in the Quran.
-It is praised in a few daʻīf (weak) hadith (sayings attributed to Muhammad) as noble but not required, although it is regarded as obligatory by the Shafi'i version of Sunni Islam.
-In 2007 the Al-Azhar Supreme Council of Islamic Research in Cairo ruled that FGM had "no basis in core Islamic law or any of its partial provisions".
+It is praised in a few daʻīf (weak) hadith (sayings attributed to Muhammad) as noble but not required.
+Islamic scholars Abū Dāwūd and Aḥmad ibn Ḥanbal reported that Muhammad said circumcision was a "law for men and a preservation of honor for women"; some regard this Hadith as daʻīf (weak).
+FGM is regarded as an obligatory practice by the Shafi'i version of Sunni Islam.
+FGM in India is prevalent among the Shia Islam members of the Bohra Muslim community who practice it as a religious custom.

 There is no mention of FGM in the Bible.
+The Skoptsy Christian sect in Europe practiced FGM as part of redemption from sin and to remain chaste.

 Christian missionaries in Africa were among the first to object to FGM, but Christian communities in Africa do practise it.
-In 2013 UNICEF identified 19 African countries in which at least 10 percent of Christian women and girls aged 15 to 49 had undergone FGM; in Niger, 55 percent of Christian women and girls had experienced it, compared with two percent of their Muslim counterparts.
+In 2013 UNICEF identified 19 African countries in which at least 10 percent of Christian females aged 15 to 49 had undergone FGM; in Niger, 55 percent of Christian women and girls had experienced it, compared with two percent of their Muslim counterparts.
 The only Jewish group known to have practised it is the Beta Israel of Ethiopia.
-Judaism requires male circumcision but does not allow FGM.
+The Orthodox and Conservative branches of Judaism require male circumcision but no branches of Judaism allow FGM.
 FGM is also practised by animist groups, particularly in Guinea and Mali.